mParticle/docs/src/pages/guides/data-subject-requests/index.md

 If you submit an access and portabilitiy request for more than one profile using multiple MPIDs, the data for every profile returned will be included in a single file.
 Since the resolution process for DSRs is the same as the process for IDSync, an access and portability request that includes only a device ID will not return any profiles that are protected by a login ID.

 For example, imagine that a user opens your app and is tracked with an anonymous profile, but they do not create an account with a login ID.
 Later, a different user on the same device opens your app and logs in with a login ID.
-If you submit an access and portability request with both the anonymous user's MPID and the known user's MPID but you only supply the device ID, then only the data for the anonymous user will be returned.
+If you submit an access and portability request but only supply the device ID, then only the data for the anonymous user will be returned.

 <aside>
 Access / Portability requests are processed every three days on the start of Mondays and Thursdays.